Dental Practice Sales

 Practice sales have significant opportunities for conflicting issues: non-competition, retreatment, representations, and tax allocations being first among many.
 In fact, many conflicts may not appear until negotiations have progressed; conflicts can even first appear after the sale has closed!

-I believe joint legal representation can work well when (1) the seller is retiring without leaving the community, or the sale is to the seller's child or a long term associate, and (2) both sides express a genuine desire that the contracts be drafted in a fair and nonpartisan manner.
+I believe joint legal representation works well when (1) the seller is retiring without leaving the community, or the sale is to the seller's child or a long term associate, and (2) both sides express a genuine desire that the contracts be drafted in a fair and nonpartisan manner.
 In these cases, a significant level of trust and understanding has developed during the relationship and the threat of deception or renewed competition is almost non-existent.
 An experienced practice transition attorney then will be able to propose reasonably balanced and pragmatic contract terms.
 Even in this situation, the two sides should discuss tax allocation of the purchase price with their respective CPAs before coming to a final decision on that issue.

 Partnerships and multi-shareholder corporations tend to have fewer conflict issues, since (1) operations and procedures apply equally to the parties, and (2) the success of the long-term working relationship requires that the terms not only appear fair, but in fact be fair.
 Nevertheless, conflicts exist when one party will carry a minority interest for any length of time or is very near retirement.
 Some clients even hire separate counsel in addition to joint counsel.

 I do not recommend joint counsel for stand-alone associate agreements or office leases.
 There are too many conflicting issues, and too much room for future disagreement, to consider joint counsel a viable option.

-I do not recommend dual representation brokers, whether for sellers or buyers.
+I generally do not recommend dual representation brokers, whether for sellers or buyers.
 Although dual representation brokerage is allowed under many states' laws, commission-based payments (payment is due only if the sale closes) creates a conflict of interest for the broker, a conflict that does not exist with dual legal representation (payment is due whether or not the sale closes).
 For details, see my Note on Dual Representation Brokers.